 Redness & Swellings

 Shortly after a wound occurs, the site of injury may be slightly swollen.
 And also tender in addition to pink or reddish-toned.
 This is quite normal, as blood is being sent to the injured skin to provide oxygen and other necessary nutrients to assist the healing process.
 However, this usually only takes place within the first few days of the injury.
 If redness and swelling last longer than five days, it could be a sign that the wound is healing improperly.
 In this case, it is likely that bacteria is still in the wound.
 And it is the reason that it has remained red and swollen.

 When healing, it is normal for wounds to discharge small amounts of pus.
 However, if the drainage continues and the wound begins to smell foul or have discoloration, the wound is most likely infected and will need to be treated by an UrgentMED specialist at a walk-in clinic.

 Experiencing tenderness while dealing with a healing wound is normal.
 Pain will be more prevalent with deeper, more severe wounds that affect beneath the skin’s surface but will typically resolve itself with two days.
 However, if you feel sharp or long-lasting pain when making contact with the site of injury, that can be another telltale sign of infection.
 If the pain does not decrease with pain medication or actually becomes worse as the days go by, seek a doctor as soon as possible.

-Fever is one of the most severe complications that can arise from an infected would.
-If a wound is infected and not treated in a timely manner, the infection is likely to travel into deeper skin issue.
+Fever is one of the most severe complications that can arise from an infected wound.
+If a wound is infected and not treated in a timely manner, it could lead to complications.
+The infection is likely to travel into deeper skin tissue.
 Once hitting the bloodstream, the infection can spread throughout the body resulting in fever and general malaise.

 How to Take Care of Your Infected Wound